-· Equity market risk
+Equity market risk

-The fund's investment in equity securities is subject to general market risks, whose value may fluctuate due to various factors, such as changes in investment sentiment, political and economic conditions and issuer-specific factors.
+The fund's investment in equity securities is subject to general market risks, and its value may fluctuate due to various factors, such as changes in investment sentiment, political and economic conditions and issuer-specific factors.

-Risk associated with small-capitalisation / mid-capitalisation companies (if applicable)
+• Risk associated with small-capitalisation / mid-capitalisation companies (if applicable)

-The stock of small-capitalisation/ mid-capitalisation companies may have lower liquidity and their prices are more volatile to adverse economic developments than those of larger capitalisation companies in general.
+The stocks of small-capitalisation/ mid-capitalisation companies may have lower liquidity and their prices are more volatile and susceptible to adverse economic developments than those of larger capitalisation companies in general.

-Risk associated with high volatility of the [equity] market in [country/region] (if applicable)
+• Risk associated with high volatility of the [equity] market in [country/region] (if applicable)

-High market volatility and potential settlement difficulties in the markets may also result in significant fluctuations in the prices of the securities traded on such markets and thereby may adversely affect the value of the fund.
+High market volatility and potential settlement difficulties in the markets may also result in significant fluctuations in the prices of securities traded on such markets and may thereby adversely affect the value of the fund.